mattmaynes2/aria/reports/research/03-SmartDevices.md

 Powered by touch - no battery or wires
 Need bridge and app to set this up

+8. Hue Motion Sensor
+- Detects motion in the vicinity of a PIR sensor
+- Comes with an integrated daylight sensor

 ### Developing with Hue

 - Devices use ZigBee Light Link